igorjs/ansible/README.md

 # Ansible

-# java-environment
-Java environment provisioned by Ansible
+An environment provisioned by Ansible

 # Getting Started